Get two new free healthy recipes each week. Sign Up

 Start by gathering your ingredients.

-Using a food processor yields the smoothest results by far, but you can stir everything together by hand with a lot of arm strength and patience if you don’t have a blender or food processor on hand.
+Using a food processor, stand mixer, or hand beaters yields the smoothest results by far.
+However, you can stir everything together by hand with a lot of arm strength and patience if you do not own any of these mixing machines.

 Homemade Pumpkin Dip Ingredients

 The pumpkin: I like to use canned pumpkin puree here, because it makes things so easy.
-Just open the can, and you’re good to go!
-If you prefer to roast your own pumpkin and use homemade pumpkin puree, that’s fine.
+Just open the can, and you are good to go!
+If you prefer to roast your own pumpkin and use homemade pumpkin puree, that is fine.

 Or roasted sweet potato tastes wonderful as a substitute for the pumpkin.
 (Here’s the best method for How To Cook Sweet Potatoes.)

-For pumpkin dip without cream cheese: An equal amount of coconut cream can be subbed, or it also works well with store-bought or homemade vegan cream cheese for a vegan pumpkin dip.
+For pumpkin dip without cream cheese: Substitute an equal amount of coconut cream.
+It also works well with store bought or homemade vegan cream cheese for a vegan pumpkin dip.

 Pumpkin Cheesecake Dip For Dessert

-For the pumpkin pie spice: Look for pumpkin spice in the section of the grocery store that sells cinnamon and other spices and seasonings.
+For the pumpkin pie spice: Look for jars of pumpkin spice in the section of the grocery store that sells cinnamon and other spices and seasonings.

-If you can’t find it, additional cinnamon can be subbed instead.
-Or make your own by combining 1/2 tsp ground cinnamon with 1/4 tsp ground nutmeg and ginger and 1/8 tsp ground cloves.
+If you cannot find it, add additional cinnamon instead.
+Or make your own homemade pumpkin spice by combining 1/2 teaspoon ground cinnamon with 1/4 teaspoon each of ground nutmeg and ginger and 1/8 teaspoon ground cloves.

 Dessert Pumpkin Dip Recipe